minostro/minostro.github.io/_posts/2016-10-17-adt-and-data-structures.markdown

 {% gist 73eea58737720b99417f6bbfa185242a signature.erl %}

-The first thing we need to do when defining a module in Erlang is to define its API.
-As you might notice, the API contains all the operations (`operation_name/arity`) specified in the Queue Abstract Data Type and an extra one: `empty_queue/0`.  `empty_queue/0` is known to be a constant operation or a constructor.
+First we define an Erlang module by defining its API, which includes all the operations (`operation_name/arity`) specified in the Queue Abstract Data Type.This module also includes `empty_queue/0` as a constant constructor.
 This operation does not belong to the Queue Abstract Data Type because when defining an ADT one ignores how values are constructed.
 After having the API defined, we can start implementing the functions.

 {% gist 73eea58737720b99417f6bbfa185242a queue_adt.erl %}